HolmesLab/holmeslab/docs/Policies/onboarding.md

     - If you're an undergrad -- ask your advisor which open source data you should be added to.
 Then ask lab manager to add you to those.
     - If you're a full-time RA, PhD student or Postdoc, ask lab manager to add you to all the open-source data agreements.
 - Add relevant lab calendars to your google calendar ([see here](https://holmeslab.github.io/holmeslab/docs/Policies/software-we-use/#shared-calendars-google-calendar))
-- Sign up for relevant listservs (see Email lists section below the shared calendars section from link above)
+- Sign up for relevant listservs / Email lists ([see here](https://holmeslab.github.io/holmeslab/docs/Policies/software-we-use/#shared-calendars-google-calendar))
 - Set up a reference/citation/paper manager if you don’t have one already.
 Free (or covered by RU) options = EndNote, Zotero.
 Other = Paperpile.
 All will have browser extensions.

 ## Lab Training